longquanzheng/iwf-prototype/README.md

 * It will be a lot easier to write unit tests.
   * Only traditional framework(mockito/Junit) is needed.
   * No need to use extra imbedded SDK to write testing code.
+* Better memory/threading usage with lightweight threading implementation
+  * This is a big problem for Cadence Java SDK as the Workflow thread is JVM thread.
+With this approach, all languages will always be able to use lightweight threading -- because the actual workflow can be implemented in Golang Cadence SDK.

 ## Example